-Water Quality and Resources Adverse Effects: New coastal and fluvial defence works and marine landing station may potentially impact on coastal processes, hydrodynamics and sediment transport, and any indirect effects on internationally designated habitats Mitigation Possibilities: Further investigations into possible impacts will be required during design of coastal and defence works.
-Suitable design and location of coastal and fluvial flood defence works and marine landing station.
-May include use of SUDS Selection of appropriate construction methods Sediment transport modelling Works to provide (and discharge) cooling water on coastal processes, hydrodynamics and sediment transport, and any indirect effects on internationally designated habitats Further investigations required Suitable design and location of cooling water abstraction and discharge points Selection of appropriate construction methods Thermal impact of cooling water discharges.
-This effect is of local and regional significance Thermal discharges will need to be consented by the EA Increased demand for water during the construction phase.
+^ unneed Mitigation for Advance Effects (Potential Significant Effects (adverse and beneficial effects) suggested Mitigation for Adverse Effects and Recommendations for the revised draft Nuclear NPS and IPC designated habitats • SUDS Selection of appropriate construction methods Sediment transport modelling • Works to provide (and discharge) cooling water on coastal processes, hydrodynamics and sediment transport, and any indirect effects on internationally designated habitats • Further investigations required Suitable design and location of cooling water abstraction and discharge points Selection of appropriate construction methods • Thermal impact of cooling water discharges.
+This effect is of local and regional significance • Thermal discharges will need to be permitted by the EA • Increased demand for water during the construction phase.
 The potential magnitude and duration of increased water demand will depend on the timing of the development in relation to the activities (operation or decommissioning) of the existing site.
-Similar significant effects are likely to apply to wastewater production from the site Further investigations required Developer to commission further studies to ensure that capacity of water and wastewater infrastructure in the water resource zone is sufficient Potential impacts on local groundwater bodies.
+Similar significant effects are likely to apply to wastewater production from the site • Further investigations required Developer to commission further studies to ensure that capacity of water and wastewater infrastructure in the water resource zone is sufficient • Potential impacts on local groundwater bodies.
 Impacts from construction disturbances and accidental discharges.
-Potential impacts on other linked groundwater bodies resulting from water abstraction Further investigations required Developer should commission further studies to ensure that local groundwater bodies are investigated and suitable design is adopted to mitigate potential impacts Potential for ongoing monitoring of impacts on groundwater bodies

-Flood Risk Adverse Effects: Sea level rise could be a threat during the latter stages of the operational phase/ decommissioning phase Mitigation Possibilities: Flood defence barriers to be upgraded or constructed Developer to ensure further studies are carried out
+Potential impacts on other linked groundwater bodies resulting from water abstraction • Further investigations required Developer should commission further studies to ensure that local groundwater bodies are investigated and suitable design is adopted to mitigate potential impacts Potential for ongoing monitoring of impacts on groundwater bodies Flood Risk • Adverse Effects: Sea level rise could be a threat during the latter stages of the operational phase/ decommissioning phase Mi • itigation Possibilities: Flood defence barriers to be upgraded or constructed Developer to ensure further studies are carried out